aws-samples/bulk-aws-migration-using-cloudendure-automation/README.md

 # Automated bulk AWS migration using CloudEndure
 Templates and scripts to automate the aws migration using CloudEndure.
 This solution is ideal for bulk migration of 2 to 25+ servers in one go.

-With this approach the servers are migrated in batches which are called as migration 'wave'.
+With this approach the servers are migrated in batches which is called as migration 'wave'.

-If you have 50+ servers it is best to use the Migration factory solution mentioned here https://docs.aws.amazon.com/solutions/latest/aws-cloudendure-migration-factory-solution/welcome.html
+If you have 50+ servers, it is recommended to use the Migration factory solution mentioned here https://docs.aws.amazon.com/solutions/latest/aws-cloudendure-migration-factory-solution/welcome.html

 The python scripts are referenced from the [automating-aws-migration-with-cloudendure-scripts](https://github.com/aws-samples/automating-aws-migration-with-cloudendure-scripts) samples.